 The trick is to search and find your favorite books in Spanish.

-Already read several times in English, you maybe know them by heart, from the least disturbing element to the famous punch-lines that have marked us.
+Already read several times in English, you maybe know them by heart, from the least disturbing element to the famous punch-lines that stay with you.

 This makes it possible to try reading in the language of Cervantes, to memorize new Spanish words!

-By knowing the story on the fingertips, you will no longer withhold the frustration of not understanding much about the overall frame.
-The learner will then be able to concentrate on Spanish translation, syntax and vocabulary.
+By already knowing the story, you will no longer withhold the frustration of not understanding much about the overall frame.
+The learner will then be able to concentrate on the Spanish translation, syntax and vocabulary.

-In parallel of readings the newspapers, websites and other novels, it would be quite interesting to also write.
+Becoming fluent in Spanish will involve mastering the art of writing and articulating yourself through the written word.
 Writing will make it possible to master a maximum of vocabulary and new syntax.

 The next step is to get to lay out all this new luggage on a blank page, all in a correct Spanish.

 This writing exercise will oblige the person writing to think completely in Spanish.
 We must therefore forget the English grammar so that we can immerse ourselves 100% in Spanish.

 To write down everything that you’ve done in your day or write your dreams, to create stories derived from your imagination in the Iberian language will present a double advantage.
 On the one hand, this linguistic gymnastics will help you to think better in Spanish.
 On the other hand, a vocation as writer or translator may emerge from an activity that seemed initially banal or innocuous!